Lakeside Walks

 About the Walk

-From the carpark at the end of Te Kopua Street, the track drops down to the lakeshore and follows the lake edge westward.
-The route passes through patches of native bush, alternating between bush sections and open lake edge, with Scenic Walk signs marking the way.
-The track climbs briefly at points before returning to lake level.
+From the car park at the end of Te Kopua Street the track descends to the lakeshore and follows the water’s edge westward through patches of native bush.
+Scenic Walk signs mark the route, which alternates between shaded bush sections and open lakefront areas.
+Brief climbs occur at points before the path returns to lake level.

 Swimming, Fishing and Picnicking